runtimeverification/iele-semantics/gas.md

 Another difference from EVM is that the amount of memory/storage required for representing the value of a register or memory/storage cell, instead of being fixed at 256 bits, now varies during its usage.
-This was previously only considered for storage (resetting a stored value to 0 would generate a refund).
+This was previously only considered for permanent storage (resetting a stored value to 0 would generate a refund).

-To address this variance, we charge memory accesses as EVM, but only charge memory allocation w.r.t. the peak memory usage.
+To address this variance, we track the current amount of allocated memory throughout the execution of the contract.
+Note that, unlike EVM, this includes decreasing memory usage when memory cells are deallocated or resized.

-Another change brought upon by arbitrary length integers is that arithmetic operations need to take into account the size of the operands.
+Another change brought upon by arbitrary length integers is that operations manipulating these values need to take into account the size of the operands.

 ### Operations with return register